slawekkolodziej/netlify-lerna-caching-demo/README.md

 ![](./images/monorepo-2.svg)
 *(image comes from [https://classic.yarnpkg.com/blog/2018/02/15/nohoist/](https://classic.yarnpkg.com/blog/2018/02/15/nohoist/))*

 The `yarn install` command will be executed quickly only when all `node_modules` directories are in place.
-That's the problem with Netlify it only caches root-level `node_modules`.

-What's worse, because of current API limitation, it's impossible to run plugins before `yarn install` command. **Correct me if I'm wrong!**
+That's the problem with Netlify, it only caches root-level `node_modules`.
+What's even worse, because of the current API limitation, it's impossible to run plugins before `yarn install` command. **Correct me if I'm wrong!**

 ## The solution